-However, the Antitrust Division has informed American Tower and SpectraSite that it is investigating the merger and requested information and materials from American Tower and SpectraSite with respect to the merger.
-American Tower and SpectraSite are cooperating with the Antitrust Division to provide them the information and materials that have been requested to date.
-The Antitrust Division may request additional information or other materials with respect to the merger.
+However, the Antitrust Division has issued civil investigative demands relating to the merger, which seek information and materials from both American Tower and SpectraSite.
+American Tower and SpectraSite are cooperating with the Antitrust Division to provide the information and materials that have been requested to date.
+The Antitrust Division may request additional information or other materials with respect to the merger, and the Antitrust Division may request, and American Tower and SpectraSite may agree, to delay consummation of the merger to provide the Antitrust Division with additional time to evaluate the merger.
 In addition, the Antitrust Division may challenge the merger on antitrust grounds as it deems necessary or desirable in the public interest, including seeking to enjoin the merger or seeking to cause divestitures of significant assets of American Tower or SpectraSite or their respective subsidiaries.
 In addition, American Tower and SpectraSite may agree in connection with the Antitrust Division s investigation of the merger to a divestiture of certain assets or to other restrictions on the conduct of its business to avoid or settle such a challenge by the Antitrust Division.